jar398/listtools/doc/guide.md

-We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set S = E(C) = {e: e is an exemplar in C} for concept C, and similarly T = E(D), then an RCC-5 relationship (see below) between concepts induces the same RCC-5 relationship between the exemplar sets.
+We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set S = E(C) = {e: e is an exemplar in C} for concept C, and similarly T = E(D), then an RCC-5 relationship (see below) between concepts induces the sames RCC-5 relationship between the exemplar sets.
 The opposite also holds, except in some cases where S = T, in which case contextual information can be used to infer a distinction between C and D [work in progress].